jaimedantas/EECS6446_Project/tutorials/07-kubernetes-api.md

 ## Using the Kubernetes API from Your Remote Machine

 If you want to interact with your cluster using your computer, you need to make sure that the Kubernetes you installed on your computer has the correct configuration to connect to your remote cluster.
 Kubernetes uses a `kubeconfig` file to organize information about clusters, users, namespaces, and authentication mechanisms.
-This file is located in the `$HOME/.kube` and is named `config`.
+This file is located in the `$HOME/.kube` directory and is named `config`.

 In order to create a configuration file for your local Kuberneters, you need to follow these steps:
 1. Go to your master node and copy the `config` file.
-You can use the cp command if `cat` command to display the file content and then copying it.
+You can use the  `cat` command to displaying the file's content and then copying it.
 ```sh
 cat ~/.kube/config
 ```
-2. On your local machine, create a file named `config` in the Kubernetes configuration directory.
+2. On your local machine, create a file named `config` in the Kubernetes configuration directory using `vim` or `nano`.
 ```sh
 vim ~/.kube/config
 ```